 Field Staff must abide by all applicable substance abuse in the workplace rules, policies, and procedures established by the client facility to which they are assigned to work.
-In the event of any conflict or inconsistency between the substance abuse in the workplace rules, policies, and procedures set forth in this handbook and those established by the client facility, the substance abuse in the workplace rules, policies, and procedures of the client facility shall prevail.
+In the event of any conflict or inconsistency between the rules, policies, and procedures outlined in this handbook for substance abuse in the workplace and those established by the client facility, the client facility's rules, policies, and procedures shall prevail.